AustinT/AustinT.github.io/DEVELOPMENT.md

 (A reminder to my future self)

-- KaTeX for math: apparently faster, but does not support all of LaTeX.
-Decided not to use (2025-01-05)
+- KaTeX for math: initially decided not to use, but switched 2026-05-04.
+Main reason is it fixed the rendering of the `\mathcal` fonts in chrome.